APO-Metoprolol Tablets is a brand of medicine containing the active ingredient metoprolol.

 Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.

-Other medicines and metoprolol may interfere with each other.
-These medicines include:
+Some medicines may interact with metoprolol.
+These include:

 - other beta-blocker medicines